jackhuclan/bedrock/README.md

 # bedrock
-a plugin framework for winform application.
+a MVVM plugin framework for winform application.

 # what can bedrock do?
 - load module on demand, dynamically.
 So in this case, each module could be a single addin.